You are currently viewing Yongla Goenpa, a Monastery on a Hill that resembles a Phurba

 How did it get named Yongla?

-When Kheydrup Jigme Kundrel arrived at the present site of Yongla, Kundel asked the goddess Dechhen Gyalmo if the place was as prophesied by Rigzin Jigme Lingpa, and the goddess replied “Yong Yong,” which translates to “Yes Yes.”
-Since then, the sacred site came to be known as Yongla.
+When Kheydrup Jigme Kundrel arrived at the present site of Yongla, Kundel asked the goddess Dechhen Gyalmo if the place was as prophesied by Rigzin Jigme Lingpa.
+The goddess replied, “Yong Yong,” which translates to “Yes, Yes.”
+Since then, the sacred site has come to be known as Yongla.

 Description of Yongla Goenpa